LeadCommerce MCP Server Reference

 number

-Max results to return (default 20)
+Max results per page (default 20)

 Returns